 - Third, use deception and exploit emotions to persuade others.

-We call people who use these kinds of psychological manipulation tactics a con man.
-Con man is short for confidence artist.
-The con man trains to hone their craft by enhancing their self-observation skills, they practice concealing their emotional affect (1) while muting their moral compass.
+We call people who use these kinds of psychological manipulation tactics con men.
+A con man is short for confidence artist.
+The con man trains to hone their craft by enhancing their self-observation skills; they practice concealing their emotional affect (1) while muting their moral compass.
 To complete this technique, they learn to read the verbal and non-verbal communication of others.
-These skills, give them the ability to gain their confidence and manipulate them.
+These skills give them the ability to gain their confidence and manipulate them.

-People all over the globe share a common moral compass, which forbids deception, this is why most people need to be trained to use the tactics of EI.
-The sociopath and narcissist come by them naturally, and have no moral objections to these tactics.
+People all over the globe share a common moral compass, which forbids deception; this is why most people need to be trained to use the tactics of EI.
+The sociopath and narcissist come by these skills naturally and have no moral objections to these tactics.
 These tactics enable someone to exploit human psychological, emotional, and financial needs.
 It often results in decision-making based on greed.
 Con artists work in teams to leverage their deception.

-Card sharks practice these skills using role play exercises and a mirror, just like in EI.
-People adept at these skills fool lie detector tests (2) that measure EGK and other physiological measures because masking emotional affect hides physiological effects too.
+Card sharks practice these skills using role-play exercises and a mirror, just like in EI.
+People who practice these skills can fool lie detector tests (2) that measure EGK and other physiological measures because masking emotional affect hides physiological effects too.

 A New Name for Psychological Manipulation

 Here is what you do.
-You make your produce sound like another accepted process like Intelligence Quotient.
-This we end up with the words Emotional and Intelligence.
+You make your product sound like another accepted process like Intelligence Quotient.
+The rebranding process takes psychological manipulation and turns it into Emotional Intelligence.
 It is how unacceptable social tactics become acceptable and marketable.
 Good rebranding job.

 It is evident at this point the EI and PM are similar.
 We’ll show they are the same tactics, with new descriptions.
 Before we do that, let’s look at some other psychometric systems.

-Do not confuse Emotional Intelligence Tactics with the natural ability of an Empath, which is a person with a sensitivity to emotions of others.
+Do not confuse Emotional Intelligence Tactics with the natural ability of an Empath, a person with a sensitivity to the emotions of others.
 This sensitivity to energy is a function of expanded awareness.
 It is not a psychological anti-social manipulation technique.

 Measuring Intelligence and Psychopathology